trueheart78/book-notes/the-rails-5-way/ch02-rails-configuration-and-environments.md

 ## Bundler

-[Bundler][bundler] is not Rails specific, but is the preferred way to manage your app's Rubygem dependencies.
+[Bundler][bundler-web] is not Rails specific, but is the preferred way to manage your app's Rubygem dependencies.

 One of the most important things that Bundler does is dependency resolution